SAP/spartacus-docs/_pages/home/feature-release-versions.md

 The following table lists the Spartacus libraries release version for each feature, as well as the relevant version of SAP Commerce Cloud that is required.

-For the required version of SAP Commerce Cloud, some features do not rely on specific endpoints in the back end, so the version indicated in the table is `n/a` (that is, not applicable).
+Spartacus is compatible with SAP Commerce Cloud version 1905 or higher, although SAP Commerce Cloud version 2005 or newer is recommended.
+In the table below, you can see which Spartacus features require API endpoints that are only available in newer versions of SAP Commerce Cloud.

-**Note:** Spartacus should only be used with SAP Commerce Cloud 1905 or newer.
+**Note:** For the required version of SAP Commerce Cloud, some features do not rely on specific endpoints in the back end, so the version indicated in the table is `n/a` (that is, not applicable).

 {% include docs/feature_version_table.html %}